splunk/public-o11y-docs/gdi/get-data-in/rum/ios/install-rum-ios.rst

 .. meta::
    :description: Instrument your iOS applications for Splunk Observability Cloud real user monitoring / RUM using the iOS RUM library from the Splunk OpenTelemetry Instrumentation for iOS.

 To instrument your iOS application using the iOS RUM library and get data into Splunk RUM, follow the instructions on this page.
-You can install the library using Swift Package Manager, CocoaPods, or by building an XCFramework.
+You can install the library using Swift Package Manager, or by building an XCFramework.

 .. note:: Splunk APM is not required to instrument Splunk RUM for iOS.